anasty17/mirror-leech-telegram-bot/README.md

 - Download and Upload using rclone
 - Ability to choose config, remote and path from list with buttons
 - Ability to set rclone flags
+- Rclone.conf for each user
+- Rclone serve for combine remote to use it as index from all remotes
 ### Overall
 - Docker image support for linux `amd64, arm64/v8, arm/v7`
 - Switch from sync to async